Wealthineer/Turbin3-WBA-Cohort_Q3_2024/price-betting/README.md

 ## Deploying the program

+First make sure that the cluster in `Anchor.toml` is set to `devnet`.

 If a new instance of the program is required, the following commands should be run:
 ```bash
 anchor build